MobileFirst-Platform-Developer-Center/DevCenter/tutorials/en/foundation/8.0/adapters/creating-adapters/index.md

 > For more information about dependencies see the Maven documentation.

 ## Grouping Adapters in a Single Maven Project
 If you have several adapters in your project you may want to arrange them under a single Maven project.
-Grouping adapters provides benefits such as build all and deploy all abilities, sharing dependencies etc.
+Grouping adapters provides benefits such as build all, deploy all and sharing dependencies.
+You can also build all and deploy all adapters even if they are not grouped in a single Maven project using the `mfpdev adapter build all` and `mfpdev adapter deploy all` CLI commands.

 To group adapters you need to: